MaxHalford/maxhalford.github.io/content/blog/sympy-doctests.md

 tags = ['python']
 +++

-If a program compiles and runs without errors, that doesn't mean it's correct.
-I find this to be especially true when working with statistical software, both as a developer and as a user.
+A program which compiles and runs without errors isn't necessarily correct.
+I find this to be especially true for statistical software, both as a developer and as a user.
 Small but nasty bugs creep up on me every week.
 I keep sane in the membrane by writing many unit tests 🐛🔨

 I make heavy use of [doctests](https://docs.python.org/3/library/doctest.html).
 These are unit tests which you write as Python [docstrings](https://realpython.com/documenting-python-code/#documenting-your-python-code-base-using-docstrings).
-They're really handy because they kill two birds with one stone: the unit tests you write also acts as documentation for the function you're testing.
+They're really handy because they kill two birds with one stone: the unit tests you write for a function also act as documentation.

 A nice trick I've found is to use [SymPy](https://www.sympy.org/en/index.html) to test mathematical formulas.
 As you know, Python is a dynamic language.
 This allows functions to consume different types of inputs.
 The typical example are [NumPy](https://numpy.org/) routines, which work with numbers, lists, arrays, series, or a mix of these: